Asparkam - instructions for use. Overdose of asparkam is fatal

 If anesthesia is planned and the patient is taking Asparkam.
 Side effects from their simultaneous use can be expressed in depression of the central nervous system and increased neuromuscular blockade.

-Often, Asparkam is prescribed together with taking diuretics, including Furasemide.
+Asparkam is often prescribed along with diuretics, including Furasemide.
 This is justified by the fact that their exposure can lead to the leaching of potassium and magnesium from the body.
-Their stocks must be replenished.
+Their reserves definitely need to be replenished.

-There is the following contraindications, in the presence of which taking the drug is prohibited:
+Eat the following contraindications, in the presence of which the use of the drug is prohibited:

 • Individual sensitivity and intolerance to its components.

-• Renal failure and other disorders of their work.
+• Kidney failure and other disorders of their functioning.

-• Addison's disease or chronic insufficiency adrenal cortex.
+• Addison's disease or chronic failure adrenal cortex.

-• Elevated level potassium and magnesium in the blood, since an excess of these trace elements is no better than their lack.
+• Increased level potassium and magnesium in the blood, since an excess of these microelements is no better than their deficiency.

 • If the patient is in a state of cardiogenic shock or atrioventricular block.